mamalakic/opencv_filters/README.md

 ## TODO
 - EMA smoothing for less twitchy filter application
-- Fix hat filters.
-They are generally out of the detected face coords.
 - Fix out of bound errors
 - More scalable code (have to add case for each new png)
+- ~~Fix hat filters.
+They are generally out of the detected face coords.~~
+- Program is very prone to curvature.
+A camera tilt can make the filter look bad.
+I'm not aware how I can fix lens distortion.